 A defense’s mantra: protect against the big play.
 In portfolio diversification, that means guarding against downside risk.
 Real estate is an asset class that may insulate portfolios against traditional market risks.
-Yet, in today’s environment, you need an even stronger defense led by true real estate markets.
+Yet, in today’s environment, you need an even stronger defense led by true real estate experts.

 For illustrative purposes only.